rdilweb/docs/docs/libraries/liquidbt/getting-started.md

 name to include a `.s` at the end.
 Don't make it a file, just add the `.s` suffix to the folder's name.
 This tells LiquidBT that you want this to be the source directory.
 3. You will need to rewrite your `setup.py` to fit LiquidBT's API.
-First, copy the arguments you pass to `setuptools.setup`, and save it somewhere you can use it. *You will need them later*.
+First, copy the arguments you pass to `setuptools.setup`, and save it, *You will need them later*.
 Once you do this, you can delete the contents of your `setup.py`, and proceed to step 4.
 4. If your saved setuptools config has any of these fields, remove them from your backup:
 `name`, `include_package_data`, `zip_safe`, `packages`.